Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 Both frontends leverage **Angular Material** for UI components, providing a consistent and responsive design based on Google's Material Design principles. **Bootstrap** grid system is also used for layout and responsiveness, as indicated in the `README.md` file [1].

-For the AI chatbot integration within the user frontend, specific libraries or frameworks related to chatbot development and API communication would be used.
-While the exact technologies are not detailed in the provided documents, it would typically involve HTTP client modules (like Angular's `HttpClient`) to communicate with the backend AI service and potentially libraries for managing the chat interface and handling real-time communication.
+For the AI chatbot integration within the user frontend, the application uses Angular's `HttpClient` module to communicate directly with the Groq API, utilizing the `"meta-llama/llama-4-scout-17b-16e-instruct"` model for AI responses.
+The chat interface and message handling are implemented using Angular components and services, allowing real-time interaction with the AI assistant.
+All API requests and responses are managed through Angular services, ensuring seamless integration between the frontend and the Groq-powered AI backend.
 ## 2.2 Backend Technologies

 The ShoeShow backend is primarily developed using **Spring Boot**, a popular Java-based framework that simplifies the creation of stand-alone, production-grade Spring applications.
 Spring Boot was selected for its: